troy-west/apache-kafka-number-stations-clj/README.md

 # Getting started

-A web server at localhost:8080 can be started by compiling the namespace:
+A web server at localhost:8080 can be started with:

+  lein run

+or, by compiling the namespace:

   number-stations.system